 Ajelix acts as the orchestration layer – bringing together skills from wherever they originate and making them work together seamlessly.

-The same logic applies on the output side.
-What does your skill return?
-Define every output field with a name, type, and description.
 If your skill returns a summary and a source URL, say so explicitly.
-This is what allows the agent to pass your skill’s results into other skills or display them correctly in the response.
+This allows the agent to pass your results to other skills or display them correctly.

 If you want to learn how to create skills in Ajelix, read this documentation.